 Interface Studio worked with Wilson Associates to engage residents in creating a vision for the future of their neighborhood through resident surveys, stakeholder interviews, working committees, public meetings and collaborative mapping (both on-line and off) that gave community stakeholders an opportunity to share their place-specific thoughts and ideas.
 The resulting plan focused on community building, strengthening the housing stock and market, youth and education programs, economic development initiatives, and public space improvements.

 Since the plan's completion, the West Side Grows Together coalition has been hard at work.
-Implementation efforts include moving forward on the redesign of three neighborhood parks, launching Better Block events to demonstrate a complete streets approach on the main commercial corridor, submitting road improvement projects for state funding, organizing a vacant properties task force, hiring an economic development manager and organizing a business alliance to strengthen and support local commercial corridors.
+Implementation efforts include moving forward on the redesign of neighborhood parks, launching Better Block events to demonstrate a complete streets approach on the main commercial corridor, submitting road improvement projects for state funding, organizing a vacant properties task force, hiring an economic development manager and organizing a business alliance to strengthen and support local commercial corridors.